groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/container-formats/detect-file-types-zip-groupdocs-parser-java/_index.md

 Alternatively, you can download the latest version from [GroupDocs.Parser for Java releases](https://releases.groupdocs.com/parser/java/).

 ### License Acquisition Steps
-- **Free Trial**: Start with a free trial to explore the full capabilities of GroupDocs.Parser.
+- **Free Trial:** Start with a trial to explore full capabilities.
-- **Temporary License**: Apply for a temporary license if you need more extended access without limitations.
+- **Temporary License:** Use a temporary key for extended evaluation.
-- **Purchase**: For long-term use, consider purchasing a subscription.

-Now that your environment is ready, let's implement file type detection in ZIP archives using GroupDocs.Parser.
+- **Purchase:** Obtain a subscription for production workloads.

 ## Implementation Guide

 ### Detecting File Types in ZIP Archives

-This feature allows you to identify the types of files within a ZIP archive without extracting them.
-Here’s how you can achieve this:
+This section walks you through **how to detect zip** entries without extracting them.

-#### Step 1: Initialize Parser
+#### Step 1: Initialize the Parser
-First, create an instance of the `Parser` class with your document directory path.
+Create a `Parser` instance that points to your ZIP file.

 ```java
 try (Parser parser = new Parser("YOUR_DOCUMENT_DIRECTORY/SampleZip.zip")) {